-1. Immigration attorney consultation | Case Background and Eligibility Assessment
+1. Immigration Attorney Consultation | Case Background and Eligibility Assessment

 Client Profile and Family Based Immigration Context

-Daughter had already obtained U.S. citizenship and had reached the age of 21, thereby meeting the threshold requirement to sponsor a parent as an immediate relative under U.S. immigration law.
+Daughter had already obtained U.S. Citizenship and had reached the age of 21, thereby meeting the threshold requirement to sponsor a parent as an immediate relative under U.S. Immigration law.

-During the immigration attorney consultation, counsel confirmed that parents of U.S. citizens are classified as immediate relatives and are therefore not subject to annual numerical visa caps, which often cause extended backlogs in other family based categories.
+During the immigration attorney consultation, counsel confirmed that parents of U.S. Citizens are classified as immediate relatives and are therefore not subject to annual numerical visa caps, which often cause extended backlogs in other family based categories.

 This legal distinction was carefully explained to the client to ensure accurate expectations regarding processing order and priority.